Why is Los Angeles So Noisy?

 Do you want to know the noisiest neighborhoods in LA?
 Find them in this list!

 More often than not, downtown LA is regarded as one of the liveliest parts of Los Angeles, which is characterized by an array of Avant-grade infrastructure, a vibrant culture, and some of America’s finest restaurants.

 But to create a modern renaissance, there needs to be construction projects going on, which is why this part of the city has become a hub of unending noise, leaving residents complaining.

 Construction projects are not the only source of noise for Downtown LA dwellers.
 When night falls, it will fill your inner ears with loud music coming from nightclubs and other entertainment joints.
 If you are coming to LA for leisure, and you don’t mind having your eardrums disturbed then you’ll have a great time, but if you are thinking about moving, then this noisy neighborhood might not be the best option.

-With some clubs such as The Day after and many other going rogue, it is evident that the dwellers of this part of the city know no peace, and their complaints seem to fall in deaf ears.
-If you want to live a quiet life in LA.
-Hollywood Boulevard should not be an option!
+With some clubs such as The Day after and many other going rogue, it is evident that the dwellers of this part of the city know no peace, and that their complaints seem to fall in deaf ears.
+If you want to live a quiet life in LA, Hollywood Boulevard should not be an option!